 First, your employer must get your consent before checking your credit report, with limited exceptions.
 No consent, no access to your information, though it’s of course worth considering what a refusal on your part would imply to a possible employer.
 In addition, if the potential employer decides not to hire you based upon the report, they must provide you a copy of the report for you to review yourself before taking an adverse action (like denying you the employment opportunity).
 This measure is meant to protect consumers from potentially life-affecting errors on their reports, and to give the applicant a chance to address and correct those errors.

 Beyond the Fair Credit Reporting Act, some state governments have also increased regulations on credit background checks by employers.
-As of 2013, 10 states have taken action to ban or limit employer access to credit reports, according to the National Conference of State Legislatures, and other states have legislated regulations of their own.
+Some states have taken action to ban or limit employer access to credit reports, according to the National Conference of State Legislatures, and other states have legislated regulations of their own.
 For example, California law generally requires employers to give you the chance to obtain a free copy of the credit report they request.

 What employers look for